 Online HAZWOPER Training Courses

-This 24-hour Hazwoper online training course is designed for workers at the hazardous materials operations level and technician level who are responding in an offensive fashion to stop emergency releases or spills of hazardous materials, as well as incident commanders.
+This 24-hour Hazwoper online training course is designed for workers at the hazardous materials operations level and technician level who are responding in an offensive fashion to stop emergency releases or spills of hazardous materials (e.g.: HAZMAT first responders), as well as incident commanders at these events.
+This course is also designed for workers on site only occasionally for a specific limited task and who are unlikely to be exposed over permissible exposure limits and published limits, as well as those workers regularly on site who work in areas which have been monitored and fully characterized indicating that exposures are under permissible exposure limits and published exposure limits, where respirators are not necessary, there are no health hazards or the possibility of an emergency developing.
 Training is based on the OSHA Hazwoper standard 1910.120.
 All online training courses will need to be supplemented by the employer with additional information and/or hands-on training and evaluation that may be needed to comply with their site-specific policies and procedures and/or OSHA regulations.
 Print your personalized certificate of training immediately upon successful completion of the course.

 The Hazwoper online 8-hour annual refresher training course is designed to meet the mandatory annual refresher training requirements for workers on hazardous waste clean-up sites, at hazardous waste storage, treatment, and disposal facilities, and all first responders at hazardous waste spill / release sites.
 Training is based on the OSHA Hazwoper standard 1910.120.
 All online training courses will need to be supplemented by the employer with additional information and/or training that may be needed to comply with their site-specific policies and procedures and/or OSHA regulations.
 Print your personalized certificate of training immediately upon successful completion of the course.